-All employees must participate in the Company's compliance and training programs, which cover the policies, standards and procedures of the Company and are designed to ensure that all employees obey the law.
-Each new employee or contractor will receive a copy of these policies, standards and procedures at the time of employment and will certify his/her understanding of the contents.
+All employees must participate in the company's compliance and training programs, which cover the policies, standards and procedures of the company and are designed to ensure that all employees obey the law and uphold the standards in the Code.
+Each new employee or contractor will receive a copy of these policies, standards, and procedures at the time of employment and will certify his/her understanding of the contents.
+These policies, standards, and procedures will continue to be readily available to employees via the company intranet.